acherry-io/dev-container-base/README.md

 * ssh keys to use for access to this container and ssh keys to use for access to GitHub

+> [!IMPORTANT]
+>
+> I originally wanted to do this with a rootless machine, however when logging in as a non-root user I could not get the bind mounts to be writable by that user.
+Using a root machine allows for control over ownership when running which makes it easier to sync between the host and the container.

 ## Implementation

 ### Containerfile